 I completed my PhD in philosophy at the University of Queensland in November 2011.
 My thesis described a framework for describing the rights and duties various stakeholders may have over computer software, and examined the arguments for and against granting users specific rights over the software they use.
-I also received a BSc in Computer Science and a BA with Honours in Philosophy from the University of Queensland in 2005 and 2006 respectively.

 My research work is influenced by my background in Anglo-American political philosophy and distributive justice, and by my interests in how information technology can shape people’s abilities and how it can be made more accessible and inclusive.
 I have published research papers on free software, intellectual property rights, and Internet regulation.